 - Good quality matching thread

-- Flat elastic 8/9mm (Long sleeves: 2x your wrist circumference
+- 8/9mm flat elastic (Long sleeves: 2x your wrist circumference

 And depending on the chosen version:

-The pattern has a very clever chart that really allows us to calculate the exact yardage needed.
+The pattern includes a very clever chart that really helps calculate the exact fabric length needed.

 My supplies

-Total crush for the cotton embroidered with watercolor flowers and if you remember the team presentation article written by Eugénie, you know I love mauve and flowers… QED.
-As a side note, I actually got the end of the roll and Eugénie restocked it very quickly given its success!
+Totally in love with the embroidered cotton with watercolor flowers and if you remember the team presentation article written by Eugénie, you know I love purple and flowers… QED.
+For the anecdote, I actually got the end of the roll and Eugénie restocked it very quickly given its success!

-For the thread, I chose a beautiful burgundy red for topstitching in contrasting colors.
+For the thread, I chose a beautiful burgundy red for contrasting topstitching.

-On the elastic side, the 9mm was perfect, nice and flexible and not too thin.
+For the elastic, the 9mm was perfect, nice and flexible but not too thin.

 To secure the slit, I preferred to apply a light fusible interfacing to the front piece and the slit facing to prevent the fabric from tearing over time.
 You never know…